EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 1. Jonah/Ben/Aki. rstanarm argument handling for non-exponential-family distributions?

-2. Bob.
-Trademark for Stan name, logo, and name + logo (3 separate payments).
-Decision.

-3. Daniel.
+1. Daniel.
 Forward mode.
 If anyone has time, tackle forward mode implementation.
 Resolution: indicate the importance of this and how easy it is to get started.

+1. Bob.  licenses for web site tutorials and other matieral.
+Resolution: decide on license or lack of license for reuse.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term,